ozzp/nisar-hdf5-gdalplugin/conda-build/tests/Verify_HDF5_ROS3.md

-# HDF5 ROS3 Driver Test Script
+# `verify_hdf5_ros3.py`

-## What is this script for?
+## Script Purpose

-This Python script is a diagnostic tool designed to verify that your Python environment can successfully read HDF5 (`.h5`) files directly from Amazon S3.
-It specifically tests the functionality of the **HDF5 ROS3 (Read-Only S3) driver**.
+This Python script is a diagnostic tool designed to verify that a Python environment can successfully read HDF5 (`.h5`) files directly from Amazon S3.
+It specifically tests the functionality of the **HDF5 ROS3 (Read-Only S3) driver** using the `h5py` library.

 The script performs the following actions:

-1. Loads AWS credentials from a specified profile in your local AWS configuration files.
+1. Loads AWS credentials from a specified profile in local AWS configuration files.
-2. Accepts an `s3://` URL as a command-line argument.
+2. Accepts an `s3://` URL and other optional parameters from the command line.
-3. Uses the `h5py` library to open the HDF5 file from the S3 URL.
+3. Authenticates with AWS and opens the HDF5 file directly from the S3 URL.
-4. Attempts to read a specific dataset within the file to confirm that the connection and data access are working correctly.
+4. Attempts to read a dataset within the file to confirm that cloud data access is working correctly.

-Its primary purpose is to troubleshoot and validate your environment for ability to process HDF5 data stored in the cloud.
+Its primary purpose is to troubleshoot and validate environment that needs to read HDF5 data stored in the cloud.

 -----